 Requirements:

-Students should have computer programming experience.
-This project is open to any major/degree.
-This project is open to undergraduate juniors and seniors, and graduate students.
+Students should have experience in Python or R, classification or regression models, and correlation, t-tests, and ANOVA - as well as skills in data processing, quality control, and interpreting biological data.
+This project is open to undergraduate seniors, and graduate students who are engaged in the following areas are strongly encouraged to apply for this project: Bioinformatics, computer science, data science, or biotechnology.
 Students will be performing literature reviews, analyzing data, and attending seminars--with heavy focus in data analysis.
 This project is either virtual or in-person internship.

 Project Overview: